digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-19-kubernetes-objects-explained-1.md

 authors: [dimuthu_daundasekara]
 title: 'Most Wanted Kubernetes Objects Explained - Episode 01'
 subtitle: Pods, Replication Controllers, Replica Sets, Deployments
-description: A Pod is the fundamental building block in the Kubernetes.
+description: Kubernetes is now becoming a "new kid in town".
+Now, Kubernetes is in action, because its easy to deploy, scale, and manage thousands of containerized applications more quicker.
+This article would helps anyone who steping into the kubernetes world.
+Before we are diving deeper,  Let't start from basic building blocks of kubernetes.
+A Pod is the fundamental building block in the Kubernetes.
 Usually, a pod runs only a single container.
 But there are some instances you need to run more than one container in the pod.
 Such as init containers and internal containers.
 image: /assets/img/post-imgs/k8s-objects-01/kubernetes-objects-01.jpg
-tags: [Kubernetes, Kubernetes Objects Explained ,DevOps kubernetes tutorial, kubernetes pod yaml, kubernetes deployment yaml, kubernetes replication controller,kubernetes replicaset]
+tags: [Kubernetes, k8s, kubernetes basics, Kubernetes Objects Explained ,kubernetes tutorial, kubernetes pod, kubernetes deployment, kubernetes replication controller,kubernetes replicaset, cluster kubernetes,kubernetes pod, kubernetes docker]
 category: DevOps, Kubernetes
 comments: true
 ---

-# Most Wanted Kubernetes Objects
+Kubernetes is now becoming a "new kid in town".
+Now, Kubernetes is in action, because its easy to deploy, scale, and manage thousands of containerized applications more quicker.
+This article would helps anyone who steping into the kubernetes world.
+Before we are diving deeper,  Let't start from basic building blocks of kubernetes.

+Kubernetes is now becoming a "new kid in town".
+Now, Kubernetes is in action, because its easy to deploy scale and manage thousands of containerized applications more quicker.
+Now, most of cloud providers such as AWS, Azure , and Google privde managed kubernetes services run our deployments.

+This article would helps anyone who steping into the kubernetes world.
+This will also would helpful for someone who getting ready for Certified Kubernetes Administrator exam.
+Now, I'll explain main kubernetes component you need to know.

-## Pods
+## Kubernetes Pods

 A Pod is the fundamental building block in the Kubernetes.
 Usually, a pod runs only a single container.
 But there are some instances you need to run more than one container in the pod.
 Such as init containers and internal containers.